 Next, I wanted to figure out how much my pension was worth today.
 In other words, how much money would I need today in order to provide a benefit of $590 a month in 2046?

 To do the calculation, I opened up Excel and loaded up the trusty present value formula.
-Present value is calculated as PV = FV x (1 + i)^n, where the present value equals the future value times one plus the expected interest rate over “n” number of years.
+Present value is calculated as PV = FV / (1 + i)^n, where the present value equals the future value divided by one plus the expected interest rate over “n” number of years.

 You can see right away that the first thing I needed to know was the future value of the pension in 2046.
 Not too easy since all I know is that I’ll be receiving $1,300 a month in the future.